 Hopefully, if your dog has a seizure it doesn’t happen again.
 However, if your dog has already been diagnosed with epilepsy, let’s review the common treatment options.

-Treatment for seizures in dogs usually begins with attempting to identify that cause or the trigger of the seizure.
+Treatment for seizures in dogs usually begins with attempting to identify the cause or the trigger of the seizure.
 If it is an ongoing issue, medications may be prescribed.

 Currently, most veterinarians will create a care plan that involves pharmaceutical medication as a treatment for epilepsy.
 Medications are typically prescribed if seizures are happening more frequently than once a month.
 If less frequent than this, you may be asked to monitor your dog carefully and keep a seizure log that you can share with your veterinarian.